Estonia’s first mental health centre for children opened

-The official opening of the new mental health center in Tallinn on August 27 received widespread national attention in Estonia.
+The official opening of the new mental health centre in Tallinn on August 27 received widespread national attention in Estonia.
 The prime minister and the health minster both participated in the event, which was widely covered in Estonian media.

 Improving children’s mental health

-Historically, the mental health services for children and adolescents in Estonia have historically been strained due to limited resources, and efforts to establish this center have been ongoing for some time.
-The center is part of a national initiative to improve children’s mental health, which in turn plays into a programme aimed at improving public health in Estonia, financed by the Norway Grants.
+Historically, the mental health services for children and adolescents in Estonia have historically been strained due to limited resources, and efforts to establish this centre have been ongoing for some time.
+The centre is part of a national initiative to improve children’s mental health, which in turn plays into a programme aimed at improving public health in Estonia, financed by the Norway Grants.
 It will provide support to children and adolescents struggling with problems such as depression, anxiety, alcohol, drugs and eating disorders.

 The new facility has been customized for various activities such as class room teaching and physical exercise, and it is well-suited for newly graduated specialists.
-The center will also carry out preventive measures and offer outreach services.
+The centre will also carry out preventive measures and offer outreach services.